DyllanElliia/dySim/docs/DyMath/matrix.md

 ---
-sort: 11
+sort: 2
 ---

-# Primer Utilities Test
+# Matrix 矩阵

 Text can be **bold**, _italic_, or ~~strikethrough~~.
 [Links](https://github.com) should be blue with no underlines (unless hovered over).